mineadmin/doc-v3/docs/en/guide/start/deployment.md

 #### Direct Deployment on a Server

-If you want to deploy the MineAdmin frontend service directly on a server, using the classic Nginx service as an example:
+If you want to deploy the MineAdmin frontend on a server, using Nginx as an example:

-First, generate static resources by executing `pnpm build` in your project's `web` directory.
-Note: This can be done on the server or locally in advance.
+First, generate static resources by running `pnpm build` in your project's `web` directory.
+This can be done on the server or locally in advance.

-Then, place your static resources in the site directory to complete the installation.
+Place the static resources in your site directory to complete the installation.

-#### Container Deployment (Recommended)
+#### Containerized Deployment (Recommended)

-Similar to the backend, we provide a `Dockerfile` for frontend packaging.
-Navigate to your application's `web` directory and execute:
+Similar to the backend, we provide a Dockerfile for frontend deployment.
+Navigate to your `application/web` directory and execute:

 ```shell
 docker build . -t frontend
 ```

-This will package the application into an Nginx image.
+This will build an Nginx image.

-You can then start a container service using this image:
+Start a container service using this image:

 ```shell
 docker run -d --name frontend frontend
 ```

-Configure the site's reverse proxy to `[container IP:80]` to complete the deployment.
+Configure the site's reverse proxy to `[Container IP:80]` to complete the deployment.